 - Visits to Ellsworth Kelly’s Austin are included in museum admission.
 To visit Austin, check in at the main museum entrance first.

-- Do not visit the Blanton Museum of Art if you, anyone in your household, or anyone with whom you have had contact within the last 14 days is sick or feeling ill.
+- Do not visit the Blanton Museum of Art if you or anyone in your household is sick or feeling ill.

-- Masks are optional inside the museum.
-If you are not fully vaccinated or have a weakened immune system, masks and social distancing are optional but recommended.
-This is in accordance with The University of Texas at Austin updated guidance effective May 19, 2021.
+- Individuals at low risk do not need to wear a mask.
+Individuals who are immunocompromised or at high risk should continue to take precautions.
+This is in accordance with The University of Texas at Austin updated guidance effective March 21, 2022.
 Read more about The University of Texas at Austin’s mask recommendations here.

 - Changing tables are located in all restrooms; there are no restrooms or changing areas on the second floor.